 I am an advocate at heart and passionate about informing more responsible and effective public policy.
 We do that best when we have data that provide a clear understanding of the problem and proof of the kinds of programs and policies that have a real impact on people’s lives.

-Before joining Urban, Falkenburger advocated for best practices in youth gang prevention, intervention, and rehabilitation in the United States and Latin America.
-During graduate school, she worked at the KDK-Harman Foundation helping grantees develop logic models and performance indicators for evaluating and improving educational programs for low-income youth.
+Before joining Urban, Falkenburger worked at the Washington Office on Latin America, focused on best practices for addressing youth gangs in Central America and ending the US embargo on Cuba.
+During graduate school, she worked at the KDK-Harman Foundation, helping grantees develop logic models and performance indicators for evaluating and improving educational programs for marginalized communities.

-Falkenburger has an MPA from the Lyndon B. Johnson School of Public Affairs at the University of Texas at Austin.
+Falkenburger has a BA in economics from Boston College and an MPA from the Lyndon B. Johnson School of Public Affairs at the University of Texas at Austin.